JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2021.md

 : Enum class `SEEqualElementsActionType` was converted to sealed class with the same name.

-`org.sqlite.SQLiteConfig.setBusyTimeout(String)` method parameter type changed from `String` to `int` : Please use updated sqlite-jdbc api.
+`org.sqlite.SQLiteConfig.setBusyTimeout(String)` method parameter type changed from `String` to `int` : Please use updated sqlite-jdbc API.

 `com.intellij.usages.impl.rules.UsageTypeProvider.getUsageType` method `PsiElement` parameter marked `@NotNull` : This may break source-compatibility with inheritors written in Kotlin if they declare parameter type as nullable.